udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 You will be provided with visual assets and a game loop engine; using these tools you must add a number of entities to the game including the player characters and enemies to recreate the classic arcade game Frogger.

-If you've never played Frogger, it is a game where you, as a frog, try to cross a busy street without being hit by a passing enemy / car.
+If you've never played Frogger, it is a game where you, as a frog, try to cross a space (usually a busy street) without being hit by a passing enemy / car.

 Prepare for this project with: Object-Oriented JavaScript and HTML5 Canvas